Next >> Costs

 What about remote POPs?

-If you have remote Points of Presence so that you can provide local dial-up service or point-to-point T1 service, these remote POPs can be consolidated into one central location in each LATA.
+If you have remote Points of Presence so that you can provide local phone service or point-to-point T1 service, these remote POPs can be consolidated into one central location in each LATA.

 What do all these acronyms mean?

 CLEC - Competitive Local Exchange Carrier.
-A new phone company as defined in the 1996 Telecommunications Act.
+A new phone company as defined in the 1996 Telecommunications Act and Decision 97-8 of the CRTC in Canada.

 CO - Central Office.
-Your local telephone company building where call switching equipment is located.
+The ILEC building where call switching equipment is located.

 ILEC - Incumbent Local Exchange Carrier, i.e., the traditional local phone company.